Berry Petroleum Corporation (BRY)'s Financial Results Comparing With SandRidge Mississippian Trust I (NYSE:SDT) | New Business Observer

 |5.05

-We can see in table 1 the earnings per share, gross revenue and valuation of Berry Petroleum Corporation and SandRidge Mississippian Trust I. SandRidge Mississippian Trust I seems to has lower revenue and earnings compared to Berry Petroleum Corporation.
-Currently more expensive of the two stocks is the business with a higher P/E ratio.
-Berry Petroleum Corporation’s shares have been trading at higher P/E ratio which means it is currently more expensive than SandRidge Mississippian Trust I.
+Table 1 shows the top-line revenue, earnings per share and valuation for Berry Petroleum Corporation and SandRidge Mississippian Trust I. SandRidge Mississippian Trust I has lower revenue and earnings than Berry Petroleum Corporation.
+The business with a higher P/E ratio is presently more expensive of the two stocks.
+Berry Petroleum Corporation’s current P/E ratio is higher than that of SandRidge Mississippian Trust I, which means that it is the expensive of the two.

 Profitability